BenShen98/VERI/README.md

 * The output data is also corrected by adding an offset.
 In this case, we are adding h'200.
 This adjusts the analogue output signal to the range of 0-3.3V.

+* One of the raw data output was passed to a Pulse-width modulator block.
+As a result, the generated output would be square waves with different widths.
+The width of the square wave is proportional to the amplitude of the digital signal.
+In order to gain a suitable analogue output for earphones, it is required to pass this square wave into a low pass filter.